Decomposing LIBOR in Transition: Evidence from the Futures Markets: Introduction

 Vast amounts of research in the field of term structure modelling have been devoted to the decomposition of LIBOR.
 Early studies such as \cite{collin2001term}, \cite{feldhutter2008decomposing}, and \cite{liu2006market} apply affine arbitrage-free multifactor models to study the impact of liquidity and credit risk on spread between LIBOR, interest rate swap rates, and treasury yields.
-The large increase in the LIBOR-OIS spread during the Financial Crisis further brought attention to the drivers of the LIBOR-OIS spread. \cite{michaud2008drives} argue that the lack of relationship between default risk and money market risk premia as well as the impact of central bank liquidity facilities on interbank rates indicate that liquidity is a key component to the size of the spread. \cite{dubecq2016credit} use a quadratic term structure model decompose the EURIBOR-OIS into credit and liquidity risks and evaluate effects of unconventional monetary policy in the euro zone during the crisis. \cite{filipovic2013term} study the decomposition of the LIBOR-OIS and EURIBOR-OIS spread during the Financial Crisis using credit default swap (CDS) data on LIBOR panel banks to identify a default and non-default component.
+The large increase in the spread between LIBOR and a maturity-matched overnight indexed swap (OIS) referencing the Effective Federal Funds Rate (EFFR) during the Great Financial Crisis further brought attention to the drivers of the LIBOR-OIS spread. \cite{michaud2008drives} argue that the lack of relationship between default risk and money market risk premia as well as the impact of central bank liquidity facilities on interbank rates indicate that liquidity is a key component to the size of the spread. \cite{dubecq2016credit} use a quadratic term structure model decompose the EURIBOR-OIS into credit and liquidity risks and evaluate effects of unconventional monetary policy in the euro zone during the crisis. \cite{filipovic2013term} study the decomposition of the LIBOR-OIS and EURIBOR-OIS spread during the Financial Crisis using credit default swap (CDS) data on LIBOR panel banks to identify a default and non-default component.
 Similarly, \cite{gallitschke2017interbank} study the decomposition of the LIBOR-OIS into credit and liquidity components using an equilibrium style modelling approach. \cite{backwell2019term} use similar data to decompose the EURIBOR-OIS spread into roll-over risk components.
 These studies all base their estimation of the LIBOR-OIS spread around swap data.